AvayaExperiencePlatform/omni-sdk-android/messaging.md

 In both cases, replace ${avayaSdkVersion} with the latest version of the AXP SDK.
 You can find the latest version on the [AXP SDK releases page]().

-After adding these lines, run a build to download and integrate the AXP Messaging module into your project.
+After adding these lines, run a build to download and integrate the AXP Messaging sdk into your project.

 With these steps, you should be ready to start using the Messaging SDK in your project.
 If you encounter any issues, please refer to our [troubleshooting guide]() or contact our [support team]().

 ## Functionality

-The AXP Messaging module offers a range of features, including adding and removing idle timeout listeners, emitting idle timeouts, listening to event states, reconnecting sessions, resetting idle timeouts, and fetching notification data.
+The AXP Messaging sdk offers a range of features, including adding and removing idle timeout listeners, emitting idle timeouts, listening to event states, reconnecting sessions, resetting idle timeouts, and fetching notification data.

-## Sending a Message with the AXP Messaging Module
+## Sending a Message with the AXP Messaging sdk

-The AXP Messaging module allows you to send messages to agents in AXP.
-This feature is built on the AXP Core module, which manages user sessions.
+The AXP Messaging sdk allows you to send messages to agents in AXP.
+This feature is built on the AXP Core sdk, which manages user sessions.

 ### Prerequisites

 Before you can send a message, you need a valid `Conversation`.
 You can obtain this by calling `AxpClientSdk.getDefaultConversation()` from the AXP Core module.

-Here's an example of starting a new user session:
+Here's an example of getting default conversation:

 ```kotlin
 launch {